 When you use your vacuum, you’ll notice that some bed bugs hold on to dear life and don’t get sucked in.
-Also, depending on how far the bed bug eggs are and how strong your vacuum suction is, you will miss them during clean up.
+Also, depending on how far the bed bug eggs are and how strong your vacuum suction is, you will miss them during clean-up.

 To improve your efficiency during this process, you should run a stiff brush through the cracks and crevices, including the mattress seams.
 The brush will help to dislodge all the eggs and bed bugs clinging and resisting vacuum suction.
-Follow through this action with vacuuming before they cling to the surface again.
+Follow through with this action with vacuuming before they cling to the surface again.